ethereum/EIPs/EIPS/eip-eth_blockNumber_spec.md

 The definition of being able to serve the full state has been introduced to clarify the behaviour in the midst of fast sync and similar.

 ## Backwards Compatibility
-Tha clarifications of the spec may require some breaking edge cases behaviour on the existing client implementations.
+The clarifications of the spec may require some breaking edge cases behaviour on the existing client implementations.
 If you have relied on the eth_blockNumber returning the fast sync progress information then you will need to expect 0 returned now.

 ## Test Cases
 Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
 Other EIPs can choose to include links to test cases if applicable.